EmpathyTechnologies/TrioCode-Curriculum/00-setup/1_Activity_SetUp.md

 WARNING: "rm -rf" is an extremely dangerous command.
 Do not use it unless you 100% know what you are doing.

-When you open git bash, you should see an image liket this:
+When you open git bash, you should see an image like this:

 <img  width="500px" src="./images/gitbash.png">